GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

         // All StateMachines must have fields for the current state and a previous state. private IFiniteState currentState;
         private IFiniteState prevState;

+        // Provides an auto-property that can be used to expose the CurrentState
+        // via the StateMachine's interface.
+        public IFiniteState CurrentState => currentState;

         // The SetState(IFiniteState nextState) method is used to enforce adherence
         // of a state change pattern within a particular StateMachine.